Telecom · E-commerce · 8 years

 The challenge

-Be an in-house designer-and-developer for a carrier moving from regional to national — and ship across a wide product surface, from flagship redesigns to one-off feature pages.
+Be the in-house designer and developer for a regional carrier growing toward a national stage.
+Ship across a wide product surface, from full flagship redesigns to one-off feature launches, and keep up with a company that never stopped moving.

 My role

-UX Developer II — designed and front-end developed user-centered, responsive experiences across consumer, business, and careers properties.
+UX Developer II.
+I designed and built the front-end for responsive, user-centered experiences across consumer, business, and careers properties.
+Both in the design files and in the code.

 Outcome